 Jawaharlal Nehru in June 1920, started going around the villages in Awadh to understand their grievances.
-In October, he along with few others set up the Oudh Kisan Sabha and within a month 300 branches have been set up.
-In 1921, the peasant movement was spread and the houses of talukdars and merchants were attacked, bazaars were looted, and grain boards were taken over.
+In October, he along with few others set up the Oudh Kisan Sabha and within a month 300 branches had been set up.
+In 1921, the peasant movement spread and the houses of talukdars and merchants were attacked, bazaars were looted and grain boards were taken over.

 Swaraj in the Plantations

 For plantation workers in Assam, freedom meant right to move freely in and out and retaining a link with the village from which they had come.
 Under the Inland Emigration Act of 1859, plantation workers were not permitted to leave the tea gardens without permission.
 After they heard of the Non-Cooperation Movement, thousands of workers left the plantations and headed home.
 But, unfortunately, they never reached their destination and were caught by the police and brutally beaten up.

 In February 1922, the Non-Cooperation Movement was withdrawn because Mahatma Gandhi felt that it was turning violent.
 Some of the leaders wanted to participate in elections to the provincial councils.
 Swaraj Party was formed by CR Das and Motilal Nehru.
 In the late 1920s Indian politics again shaped because of two factors.
 The first effect was the worldwide economic depression and the second effect was the falling agricultural prices.
 The Statutory Commission was set up to look into the functioning of the constitutional system in India and suggest changes.
 In 1928, Simon Commission arrived in India and it was greeted by the slogan ‘Go back Simon’.
 In December 1929, under the presidency of Jawaharlal Nehru, the Lahore Congress formalised the demand of ‘Purna Swaraj’ or full independence for India.
 It was declared that 26 January 1930 would be celebrated as Independence Day.